 The May category for the 2019 Food in Jars Challenge was berries.
 Strawberry, blueberry, blackberry, raspberry, cranberry … whatever your little heart desires.
 Our personal favorites are strawberry or raspberry, but we like all flavors of berry jam!

-We aren’t anywhere near having fresh berries in our area yet for this year, though we do have a pick your own strawberry farm a quick road trip away.
+We aren’t anywhere near having fresh berries in our area yet for this year, though we do have a pick-your-own strawberry farm a quick road trip away.

-I had some berries in the freezer yet that I picked there last year, and I also had some rhubarb and blueberries in there too.
-Based on that freezer stock, I decided to make 3 different recipes for the May challenge, all relatively small batch.
+I had some berries in the freezer yet that I picked there last year and I also had some rhubarb and blueberries in there too.
+Based on that freezer stock, I decided to make 3 different recipes for the May challenge, all relatively small batch

 Balsamic & Strawberry Jam

-Since last year, I had been thinking about making the Food in Jars recipe for Small Batch Strawberry Balsamic Jam.
-Until recently, balsamic vinegar was one of the few foods I hated (another is beets.)
-However, I ended up at a gourmet olive oil and vinegar store a couple of years ago and during the tasting process of some of their awesome products, decided balsamic is actually pretty good.
+Since last year, I have been thinking about making the Food in Jars recipe for a Small Batch of Strawberry Balsamic Jam.
+Until recently, balsamic vinegar was one of the few foods I hated (another is beets.)Â However, I ended up at a gourmet olive oil and vinegar store a couple of years ago and during the tasting process of some of their awesome products, decided balsamic is actually pretty good.
 Ok, I confess … really good.
 I followed the jam recipe exactly, but I did add an extra teaspoon of balsamic vinegar per some reviews I read.
-The balsamic flavor still isn’t strong, but I’m thinking it may come out more as the jam ages a little.
+The balsamic flavor still isn’t strong, but I think it may come out more as the jam ages a little.
 This recipe yielded 3 jelly jars for me.

 Blueberry-Rhubarb Jam

 The next recipe I made was low-sugar Blueberry Rhubarb Jam with Pomona’s Universal Pectin.
-I starting using Pomona’s a few years back and I love it.
+I started using Pomona’s a few years back and I love it.
 Almost anytime I make a jam, I make it low-sugar and this stuff works so well.
 This recipe yielded 5 jelly jars for me.

 Strawberry Rhubarb Hot Sauce

 I recently started visiting our local library, and I always seem to get stuck in the cookbook aisle.
-I own so many cookbooks, I try not to buy new ones unless I really really need them (like the Food in Jars Kitchen book I had to have last month when it released.)
+I own so many cookbooks, I try not to buy new ones unless I really really need them (like the Food in Jars Kitchen book I had to have last month when it was released.)
 On my latest visit to the library, I found a copy of the Preservation Pantry by Sarah Marshall.

 Due to copyright reasons, I can’t share the recipe here – but the book’s recipe for Strawberry Rhubarb Hot Sauce caught my eye in the library and I had to bring the book home with me.
 The recipe calls for jalapenos for the “hot” part, and I instead used serrano peppers that were frozen from our garden last year.
 This sauce is HOT.
 I haven’t quite yet decided what we will use it for, I”m thinking for sure some grilled chicken, but it may also be good on pork.
 We do a lot of grilling in the summer, so I’m hoping to find some good uses for it.
 This recipe yielded 8 jelly jars for me.